denekm/reading-notes/read02.md

 4.What does componentDidMount do?

-* componenetDidMount is used to load using network request or in order to initalize the DOM
+* componenetDidMount is used to load using network requests or in order to initialize the DOM

 ## Notes

-- The three phases of the component lifecycle are mounting, updating and unmounting
+- The three phases of the component lifecycle are mounting, updating, and unmounting
 - During the ***mounting*** phase a particular of the component is created & it is placed to the DOM
-- ***Updating*** - when a componenet is being updated it is rerendered
+- ***Updating*** - when a component is being updated it is rerendered
 - ***Unmounting*** - componenetWillUnmount

 ## [React State Vs Props](https://www.youtube.com/watch?v=IYvD9oBCuJI)

 1. What types of things can you pass in the props?

-* Intial items, titles and subtitles,
+* Initial items, titles, and subtitles,

 2.What is the big difference between props and state?

 * We pass props into a component while state is managed inside of that component.
-Porps are managed outside of that component
+Props are managed outside of that component

 3.When do we re-render our application?